Held captive 4 your politics

 “When I was a little baby, I remember that one moment of calm peace, and three minutes after that, it was on." — Tupac Shakur

-Well, I’m sure that some of you know that today is the anniversary of Tupac Shakur’s death.
+Many of you are probably wondering why I posted something about 2Pac on Dead Presidents.
+I’m sure that some of you know that today is the 15th anniversary of his death.
 I’m sure many of you have heard ‘Pac’s music and appreciate a few of his songs.

 For me, however, Tupac Shakur was a big part of my adolescence.
 I’d guess that many of my readers are either too old or too young, but Tupac was what I listened to throughout high school.
-My younger readers just don’t understand and older readers just don’t get it — the East/West thing was huge when I was a teenager, and it was real.
+My younger readers just don’t understand — the East/West thing was huge when I was a teenager, and it was real.
 I didn’t own a Jay-Z album until 2002.
-I didn’t even buy Biggie’s albums until after he was killed.
-My friends and I believed in the beef — as silly as it might sound now — and for impressionable teens growing up on the West Coast in some of the rougher neighborhoods in California, my friends and I were 100% in 2Pac’s corner.
+I didn’t buy Biggie’s albums until after he was killed.
+My friends and I believed in the beef — as silly as it might sound — and for impressionable teens growing up on the West Coast in some of the rougher neighborhoods in California, my friends and I were 100% in 2Pac’s corner.

 Why did I identify with Tupac?
 I don’t know exactly, but I did.
 I still do.
 I still listen to All Eyez On Me constantly.
 I still am mesmerized by his words.
 There was poetry in everything that Tupac did.
 Even when he was frustratingly stubborn and acting like a crazy man, there was always a twinkle in his eye that said, I know what I’m doing.

-And, if you’re out and about tonight and want a drink, here’s what you should order: one part Alizé, one part Hennessy — Thug Passion.
+And, if you’re out and about tonight and want a drink, here’s what your order: one part Alize, one part Hennessy — Thug Passion.
 But don’t pour it out for ‘Pac; he wouldn’t want you to waste it.